data-integrations/jira-plugins/docs/Jira-streamingsource.md

 **Jira Filter Id:** Numerical id of an existing JIRA filter.

-**Max Split Size:** Maximum number of issues to fetch in a single request.
+**Max Issues Per Request:** Maximum number of issues to fetch in a single request.
-A value of zero means there is no limit.
+A value of zero means all.

 **Schema:** Output schema.
 Fields can be removed from it, if particular information is not needed.